-Ghosts of Tsushima is the new IP from Sucker Punch, who you might remember as the studio behind Sly Cooper and Infamous.
-Having cut its teeth with superhero open-world experiences, Sucker Punch is now delving into the lands of Feudal Japan.
-Having seen it in the flesh at E3 2018, we’re very eager to see more of Ghosts of Tsushima and how it takes advantage of PS4.
+Ghosts of Tsushima is a brand-new PS4 exclusive from Sucker Punch, otherwise known as the minds behind Sly Cooper and Infamous.
+Having cut its teeth on platformers and epic open-world experiences, the studio is now delving into the lands of Feudal Japan.

-Trusted Reviews has compiled everything you need to know about Ghosts of Tsushima including all the latest news, release date, trailers and our preview from E3 2018.
+Trusted Reviews has compiled everything you need to know about Ghosts of Tsushima including all the latest news, release date, trailers and our very own gameplay preview.

 Ghost of Tsushima release date – when is it coming out?

 In development exclusively for PS4, Sony is yet to confirm a release date or window for Ghosts of Tsushima.
-Here’s hoping we hear more at PlayStation Experience later this year.
+We wouldn’t be surprised if it ends up being a cross-generational title for PS4 and PS5 consoles, given we expect the latter to launch in 2020.

 Ghost of Tsushima – What is it?